Why Anxiety Spikes So Fast

 - 1

 Sit quietly.
-Breathe normally for 2–3 minutes to establish a resting state.
+Breathe normally for 2–3 minutes.

 - 2